gavinmcfarland/mole/README.md

 # Mole

-The general idea of Mole is to translate abstract design decisions and output them into consumable files for any platform.
+Mole allows you to translate abstract design decisions and output them into consumable files for any platform.

 It's main principles are:

 - Freedom to describe your design descions how you like
 - Choose your own data model for ouputting design tokens
-- Simple setup, automatic loading of templates, optional named outputs
+- Simple and flexible, automatic loading of templates, optional named outputs

 ## Install